RewoundVHS/git-presentation/presentation.md

 You should write proper documentation, starting with a nice Readme.md.

+`LICENSE` files should be included in repositories to make it easier for people to contribute.

 Find projects that you are interested in and get involved.